Privacy Virtual Cards

 • Looking into the thief’s cellular network usage (only if a phone number can be associated with the purchase)

-Unfortunately, despite all the measures taken, credit card fraudsters are rarely caught.
+Unfortunately, despite all the measures taken, the perpetrators of online credit card theft are rarely caught.

 What’s Your Liability for Stolen Credit Cards Used Online?
 Can You Get Your Money Back?